jurgen-kluft/go-keymap-wiz/DESIGN.md

 - Create a new layout object that can handle keyboard layouts (data driven)
 - Create a new widget that can render a keyboard key (1u, 2u) similar to what ZSA Oryx does
-- Have the App consist of two windows, one with a container that can display the keyboard layers and the other with properties of the layer or the key that is selected.
+- Have the App be able to add/remove layers

 Currently these are not straightforward:

-- Rotate a key (got a prototype)
+- Rotate a key and its label (Done)

 What are the properties of a key?